-Managing Behavioural Concerns

-Prerequisites: registration in the School Psychology Program and successful completion of an undergraduate course in behavioural psychology

-A seminar course focussed on developing and understanding behavioural principles and their application to assess and develop treatment programs for children with challenging behaviours.
+Managing Behavioural Concerns0.5 unitPrerequisites: registration in the School Psychology Programand successful completion of an undergraduate course in behavioural psychology A seminar course focussed on developing and understanding behavioural principles and their application to assess and develop treatment programs for children with challenging behaviours.
 Various models, methods and strategies are examined with a focus on functional assessment and applied behavioural analysis.
 Note: Students who have received credit for GSPY 6814 may not take this course for credit.

-Advanced Seminar in Psychological
+Advanced Seminar in Psychological Assessment

-Assessment 0.5 unit Prerequisites: completion of GSPY 6842 and 6843 or equivalent and permission of the instructor Critical examination and development of advanced assessment strategies, techniques and skills in selected areas of psychological, neuropsychological and personality/behavioural assessment.
+Prerequisites: completion of GSPY 6842 and 6843 or equivalent and permission of the instructor Critical examination and development of advanced assessment strategies, techniques and skills in selected areas of psychological, neuropsychological and personality/behavioural assessment.

-Advanced Practicum in Psychological
+Advanced Practicum in Psychological Assessment

-Assessment 0.5 unit Prerequisites: completion of GSPY 6842 and 6843 or equivalent and permission of the instructor.
+Prerequisites: completion of GSPY 6842 and 6843 or equivalent and permission of the instructor.
 To be completed concurrently with GSPY 6849 neuropsychological and personality/behavioural assessment through an integrated practicum.

-Development of advanced assessment strategies, techniques and skills in selected areas of psychological,
+Development of advanced assessment strategies, techniques and skills in selected areas of psychological, credential credit.

-Research Seminar in School Psychology 0.5 unit GSPY 6854 Research Seminar in School Psychology 0.5 unit GSPY 6855 Research Seminar in School Psychology 1 0 unit

-Special session courses for MASP students in a related topic.
+Research Seminar in School Psychology 0.5 unit GSPY 6854 Research Seminar in School Psychology 0.5 unit GSPY 6855 Research Seminar in School Psychology 1.0 unit Special session courses for MASP students in a related topic.
 Topics will vary.
-Note: May be taken more than once for credential credit.
+Note: May be taken more than once for

 Special Topics in School Psychology 0.5 unit

 GSPY 6857

 Special Topics in School Psychology 0.5 unit

 GSPY 6858

 Special Topics in School Psychology 1.0 unit

+These courses are designed to allow students to study in